Vietnam.vn - Nền tảng quảng bá Việt Nam

 The director of Hanoi National University said there is a lot of competition because they can only guarantee a monthly salary of 15 million VND for a PhD with 5 years of experience, while businesses pay 40-50 million.

-At the National Assembly's discussion session on the economic and social development situation on the morning of October 24, Director of Hanoi National University Le Quan said that there were many difficulties in calculating income for staff when increasing the basic salary and competing with the private sector to attract human resources.
+At the National Assembly's discussion session on the socio-economic development situation on the morning of October 24, Director of Hanoi National University Le Quan said that there were many difficulties in calculating income for staff when increasing the basic salary and competing with the private sector to attract human resources.

 Mr. Quan said that Hanoi National University is assigned to train in fields that are in high demand in society, especially engineering and technology.
-The training institution is excited to recruit a PhD who studied abroad in basic science and can pay a salary of 15-20 million.
+The training institution is excited to recruit a foreign-educated doctor in basic science with a salary of 15-20 million.

 "But also PhDs in science and technology such as artificial intelligence, fintech when entering the business, they require an income of no less than 40-50 million.
-The competition is very big," Mr. Quan said.
+The competition is very big," said Mr. Quan.

 Director of Hanoi National University Le Quan.
 Photo: Hoang Phong